Pravez/ColoringWorld/DIARY.md

+# May 8, 2015
+* Lost time in merges
+* Added the squat command
+* Added magnets to attract dynamic bodies on their center

 # May 7, 2015
 * Version 0.1.5 with the WindBlower class which can push a dynamic element in a specific direction